 The Jury Commissioner is responsible for insuring that the Common Pleas Court has available sufficient jurors to hear and decide civil and criminal trials, thus affording everyone who comes to court their constitutional right to trial by a jury of their peers.
 The Jury Commissioner oversees the process for notifying citizens that they have been called for jury duty, orients the new jurors to their responsibilities, and assigns them to courtrooms as needed.
 The Jury Commissioner also handles requests to postpone or be excused from jury service.
 For additional details on jury service, please consult the Jury FAQs on this web site or see both parts of the jury orientation video on this web site.

 GRAND JURY– In addition to making sure that there are enough jurors to hear and decide trials, the Jury Commission is also responsible for citizen service on the Grand Jury.
-The Grand Jury meets only once a week and does not hear trials.
+The Grand Jury meets only twice a week and does not hear trials.
 Instead, the Grand Jury evaluates evidence presented by the county prosecutor and determines which cases should be subject to indictment and prosecution.
 If you have been summoned for Grand Jury service or for more detailed information on the role and duties of the Grand Jury, please click Grand Jury Service Brochure.

 To check petit jury service, call the Jury Recording at: